camdixon/pwa-studio/packages/pwa-devdocs/src/venia-pwa-concept/setup/index.md

 ## Set environment variables

-Under the Venia project's `theme-frontend-venia` directory, copy `.env.dist` into a new `.env` file and update the variables with the URL to your Magento development store.
+Under the Venia project's `theme-frontend-venia` directory, copy `.env.dist` into a new `.env` file and update the `MAGENTO_BACKEND_DOMAIN` variable with the URL to your Magento development store.

 **Example commands:**
 ``` sh